South Africa Property Trends in 2021

 Then use our Tax specialists, Overseas Mortgage and Foreign Exchange Services available

 Receive supported aftercare and property management services with our 360 Customer Services

-Purchasing Property in the UK for South African Investors
+Fees and Taxes for South African Investors

-As with any investment, if you’re purchasing property in the UK it’s vital to understand both UK and South African tax liabilities as well as how to structure your investment in an efficient manner.
+As with any investment, if you’re purchasing a property in the UK it’s vital to understand both UK and South African tax liabilities as well as how to structure your investment in an efficient manner.
 In the case of the UK, taxation liability is determined by a person’s residential and domicile status, so working this out is a sensible first step for South African investors.

 Essentially, an individual is considered a UK resident if they; spend 183 days or more in the UK during a tax year, arrive with the intention of staying permanently or to work in the UK for three years or more.
 Social and business ties can have an effect on resident status but will largely be considered on a case-by-case basis.

 Am I able to leverage my local property in SA to purchase in the UK?